AzureWorkshops/Azure-AD-Connect/docs/02_Courseware/00_Exploring_Azure.md

   5. If the credentials were entered successfully, you should be remotely connected to the **utility** VM.

   6. (Optional) If you'd like, once you are connected to the **utility** VM, you can connect remotely to the Active Directory domain controller ("**dc1**") in the virtual network.
 Simply open up Remote Desktop _in the active, remote session_ and use the internal, private IP (e.g. 10.3.1.4) as the address.
 Use the same credentials to connect to the domain controller as you did with the **utility** virtual machine.

+This completes our simple introduction into navigating through Azure.
+We'll go into more detail as we work through the rest of the workshop, but this is enough to get us started.